rcc-uchicago/user-guide/docs/partitions.md

-## Partitions
+# Partitions
-Midway compute nodes are organized into "partitions", subsets of nodes typically grouped by their hardware or ownership.
-When submitting a job via Slurm, you specify the partition it will run on by setting the `--partition=<partition>` flag.
-The SLURM scheduler will allocate your job to any available compute node within the specified partition.
-If a user wants to submit a job to the particular compute node, this can be requested by adding `--nodelist=<compute_node_ID>`.
+Midway compute nodes are organized into "partitions", collections of compute nodes with similar characteristics such as hardware configuration or ownership.
+When a user submits a job to a partition (via Slurm flag `--partition=<partition>`),the job is allocated by the Slurm scheduler to any idle compute node within that partition.
+If a user wants to submit a job to a particular compute node, this can be requested by adding `--nodelist=<compute_node_ID>`.
 Most users will submit jobs to a 'shared' partition: a partition accessible to all Midway users.
 See the [Partitions page](midway_partitions.md) for information about all of the Midway partitions.

-# Slurm Partitions
+## How Do I Get a Full List of Partitions?

-Partitions are collections of compute nodes with similar characteristics.
-Normally, a user submits a job to a partition (via Slurm flag `--partition=<partition>`) and then the job is allocated to any idle compute node within that partition.
-To get a full list of available partitions, type the following command in the terminal
+To get a full list of partitions available On Midway2 or Midway3, log in to the system and type in terminal:
 ```
 sinfo -o "%20P %5D %14F %4c %8G %8z %26f %N"
 ```